prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/Instruments_Manuals_Lists.md

-combined list of all manuals and documents relevenet to PICA
+# List of all manuals and documents relevenet to PICA

 ### **Keithley Instruments (Tektronix)**